 A bowl of soup’s favourite sidekick!
-Fun and delicious, this loaded baked potato bread recipe has all the flavours of loaded baked potatoes in little pull-apart breads.
+This Loaded Baked Potato Pull-Apart Bread has all the flavours of loaded baked potatoes in little pull-apart breads.

 Are you a soup dipper?
 Do you live for fresh bread to dip in to warm soup?
 Or is it just me :) Fall isn’t just the return of soup season for me, it’s the return of fresh bread to dip in my soup season.
 These Individual Loaded Baked Potato pull-apart breads have been an idea kicking around in my head for ages, that finally became reality this past week.